 Our disruptive microelectrode array, also known as multielectrode array (MEA), technology revolutionizes brain research by enabling a deeper investigation of neuronal networks.
 Our pioneering work with CMOS technology has allowed researchers to visualize signal propagations between thousands of cells at a sub-millisecond scale for the first time.Read more

-Whether neurons, cardiac cells or human stem cells, our technology opens new possibilities by enabling functional imaging assays, identification of network functional and dysfunctional states and precise evaluation of pharmacological responses.
+By collecting high-resolution electrophysiological data from neurons, cardiac cells, brain organoids, and human-derived stem cells, our microelectrode array (multielectrode array) technology opens up new possibilities in drug discovery by enabling functional imaging assays, the identification of network functional and dysfunctional states and the precise evaluation of pharmacological responses.

-Discover a new dimension in electrophysiology.
+Discover a new dimension with high-resolution in vitro electrophysiology

-Originating from more than 10 years of development, our high-resolution MEA system combines the latest integrated circuit computing performance with a durable and compact design.
+Stemming from more than 10 years of development, our high-resolution CMOS-MEA system combines the latest integrated circuit computing performance with a durable and compact design.

 Unleash the power of your neuronal preparations

 High density microelectrode arrays (HD-MEAs) featuring 4096 simultaneous readout channels and 16 stimulation sites arranged in different configurations meeting various experimental needs.Read more

 Designed to fit our HD-MEA platforms, our accessories take your research in drug discovery, brain organoids, neuronal networks, and human-derived stem cells to the next level.

 Gathering high-resolution electrophysiological data has never been easier